Bentopy: from simple packing to building cellular models

 gmx mdrun -v -deffnm md

-You’ve now learned the complete bentopy workflow from simple packing to a complex MD mode!
+You’ve now walked through the complete bentopy workflow from simple packing to a complex MD model!

 Advanced Features and Tips